Why do we need oil catch cans?

-Radium Engineering catch cans can be installed on either the PCV line, the crank vent line, or both.
+Radium Engineering catch cans can be installed on either the PCV line, the crankcase vent line, or both.

-Shown below are catch cans installed on both the PCV line and crank vent line (dual catch can kit).
+Shown below are catch cans installed on both the PCV line and crankcase vent line (dual catch can kit).
 This is considered a "closed" system because all hoses route as they did in the OEM system (above).
-Nothing is being vented to atmosphere.
+Nothing is venting to the atmosphere.
 This system replicates the function of the OEM system with the added benefit of oil separation accumulation in the catch cans.
-A closed system is great because no matter the manifold pressure, the PCV system is always promoting negative pressure in the crankcase via vacuum created by the intake manifold or the intake pipe.
+A closed system is great because no matter the intake manifold pressure, the PCV system is always promoting negative pressure in the crankcase via vacuum created by the intake manifold or the intake pipe.
 Furthermore, this setup remains emissions legal.

 CLICK HERE TO OPEN A HIGH-RESOLUTION VERSION OF THE GRAPHICS ON THIS PAGE

 For high performance vehicles that experience excessive blow-by, the primary goal is to let the crankcase "breathe" as much as possible when under high load/RPM.
-Generally, emissions compliance is not a concern in these types of applications and the catch cans vent to atmosphere.
+Generally, these applications include loosely built race engines that spend a lot of time at full throttle/full boost.